scala-ts/scala-ts/docs/config.md

 TODO

-When specifying classes for the advanced settings (such as `typeScriptTypeMappers`), the classes must be loadable in the classloader for the [compiler plugins](https://docs.scala-lang.org/overviews/plugins/index.html) (different from either the SBT/SBT plugins own classpath or the classpath to compile the Scala sources).
+When specifying classes for the advanced settings (such as `typeMappers`), the classes must be loadable in the classloader for the [compiler plugins](https://docs.scala-lang.org/overviews/plugins/index.html) (different from either the SBT/SBT plugins own classpath or the classpath to compile the Scala sources).

 The Scala version for the compiler plugins must be the same as the one for the sources to be compiled (cf `scalaVersion` SBT setting).